substack/seaport/readme.markdown

 `.address()` methods that will set up streams in "server mode" for incoming tcp connections.

+Internally seaport uses a heartbeat to help identify stale or orphaned service registrations.
+Use `opts.heartbeatInterval`, in milliseconds, to set the interval that clients should update their heartbeat.
+The default heartbeatInterval is `60000`.

 ## s.createStream(host)

 Create a duplex stream of the underlying